mdv3101/darknet-yolov3/README.md

 ### How to compile on Windows (using `vcpkg`)

-If you have installed: MSVS 2015/2017, CUDA 10, cuDNN 7.x, OpenCV 3.x.
-Then compile Darknet by using `C:\Program Files\CMake\bin\cmake-gui.exe` as on this [**IMAGE**](https://user-images.githubusercontent.com/4096485/55107892-6becf380-50e3-11e9-9a0a-556a943c429a.png): Configure -> Optional platform for generator (Set: x64) -> Finish -> Generate -> Open Project -> x64 & Release -> Build -> Build solution

-Otherwise:

 1. Install or update Visual Studio to at least version 2017, making sure to have it fully patched (run again the installer if not sure to automatically update to latest version).
 If you need to install from scratch, download VS from here: [Visual Studio 2017 Community](http://visualstudio.com)

 2. Install CUDA and cuDNN